Conservatism in the United States: Veterans organizations

-The Legion's policy resolutions endorsed large-scale defense spending and the deployment of powerful new weapon systems from the hydrogen bomb in the 1950s to Reagan's Strategic Defense Initiative in the 1980s.
+The Legion's policy resolutions endorsed large-scale defense spending and the deployment of powerful new weapon systems, from the hydrogen bomb in the 1950s to Reagan's Strategic Defense Initiative in the 1980s.
 Harry S. Truman was the first Legionnaire to occupy the White House, but he came under Legion attack for waging a limited war in Korea and not following the advice of General Douglas MacArthur in attacking China.
-By 1961, the Legion outright rejected the policy of containment, and called for the liberation of the captive peoples in Eastern Europe.
+By 1961, the Legion outright rejected the policy of containment and called for the liberation of the captive peoples in Eastern Europe.
 The Legion publications typically hailed Barry Goldwater, a member, as a political role model, but like Goldwater and William F. Buckley, they rejected the extremism of the John Birch Society.
 The Legion supported increased intervention in Vietnam and support of anti-Communist forces in Central America and Afghanistan.
-The Legion never saw much benefit in the United Nations, and like other conservatives worried about a loss of American sovereignty to international bodies.
+The Legion never saw much benefit in the United Nations and, like other conservatives, worried about a loss of American sovereignty to international bodies.
 The collapse of Soviet-style communism in Eastern Europe and in Russia itself saw the American Legion looking to new venues for militaristic action.
 It praised President George H. W. Bush's intervention in Kuwait against Iraq in 1990.
 After the September 11 attacks, it vigorously endorsed President George W. Bush's strategy of a global war on terror, and it supported the invasion of Iraq in 2003.

 School prayer debate

 In 1962, Engel v.
 Vitale, a U.S. Supreme Court case, banned state-written prayers in public schools.
 White evangelicals mostly supported that decision.
 However, they saw the 1963 Abington School District v.
 Schempp decision to ban school-sponsored Bible reading and school-organized praying of the Lord's Prayer from those schools as an affront.
 The Supreme Court ruled that prayer organized by the school was not voluntary since students were coerced or publicly embarrassed if they did not follow along.
 But Conservatives continued to call for voluntary school prayer, which is already protected under law, and repeatedly attacked the Supreme Court on this issue and on other issues, especially abortion.
 The evangelicals had long been avid supporters of the public schools.
 Now they had to reconsider their place in both schools and society as a whole.
-They concluded with surprising unanimity that those school decisions had done more than forced evangelical belief out of America's public schools; the decisions had pushed evangelicals themselves out of America's mainstream culture.
+They concluded with surprising unanimity that those school decisions had done more than force evangelical belief out of America's public schools; the decisions had pushed evangelicals themselves out of America's mainstream culture.
 Alienated, they moved into the religious right and by 1980 were avid supporters of Ronald Reagan.